cbradygo/P9-front-end-dashboard/README.md

 This project includes four endpoints that you will be able to use:

 - `http://localhost:3000/user/${userId}` - retrieves information from a user.
-This first endpoint includes the user id, user information (first name, last name and age), the current day's score (todayScore) and key data (calorie, macronutrient, etc.).
+This first endpoint includes the user ID, user information (first name, last name, and age), the current day's score (todayScore), and key data (calorie, macronutrient, etc.).
-- `http://localhost:3000/user/${userId}/activity` - retrieves a user's activity day by day with kilograms and calories.
+- `http://localhost:3000/user/${userId}/activity` - retrieves a user's daily activity with kilograms and calories.
 - `http://localhost:3000/user/${userId}/average-sessions` - retrieves the average sessions of a user per day.
 The week starts on Monday.
 - `http://localhost:3000/user/${userId}/performance` - retrieves a user's performance (energy, endurance, etc.).